-- 1. An evaluation by the Admission Committee and Dean - 2.
+- 1. Must have passed the general admission requirements of the University - 2.
 At least middle average rating in the Standardized Aptitude Test for Teachers (SATT) administered by CPU Guidance Services Center - 3.
-An average of 80% and above in SHS - 4.
-A satisfactory rating in the interview and an 80% rating in the written composition
+Must have a final grade of at least 83% in Senior High School - 4.
+Must have a rating of at least 75% by the College Admission Committee using the following criteria.